daniellu789/Website_Information_System/README.md

 --------------------------
 There are hundreds of new students from China to University of Florida every year, as a member of Chinese Student Association of UF, we try to help these new students smoothly begin their life in United States.
 Gainesville is a small city and public trasportation is not as good as big cities.
-We provide free airport pickup service and free temporary housing for new Students
+We provide free airport pickup service and free temporary accommodation for new Students
 , so this Information system's purpose is to better communicate among new students, volunteers and managers.

 System: